 PrerequisitesIntroduction to Statistics in Python

-George is an Analytics and Data Science Curriculum Manager at DataCamp.
+George is a Curriculum Manager at DataCamp.
 He holds a PGDip in Exercise for Health and BSc (Hons) in Sports Science and has experience in project management across public health, applied research, and not-for-profit sectors.
 George is passionate about sports, tech for good, and all things data science.